quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part67_14.2_The_Mathem.md

 :p What happens if one of the complex numbers involved in multiplication does not have a unit length?
 ??x
-If the magnitude of one or both complex numbers \(c_1\) and \(c_2\) is not 1, then their product undergoes a scaling transformation along with a rotation.
-The magnitude of the product will be scaled by the magnitude of \(c_1\), while the argument (phase) still sums up as in pure rotations.
+If the magnitude of one or both complex numbers $c_1 $ and$c_2 $ is not 1, then their product undergoes a scaling transformation along with a rotation.
+The magnitude of the product will be scaled by the magnitude of$c_1$, while the argument (phase) still sums up as in pure rotations.

 ```java
 public class ComplexNumber {